gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

-An SCTP endpoint wanting to be able to initiate a protected SCTP restart needs to store securily and persistent the restart Keys, DTLS conenction ID (if used) and related DTLS epoch, indexed so that when performing a restart with the peer node it had an protected SCTP association with can identify the right restart Key and DTLS epoch and initialize the restart DTLS Key Context for when restarting the SCTP assocation.
+An SCTP endpoint wanting to be able to initiate a protected SCTP restart needs to store securily and persistent the restart Keys, DTLS conenction ID (if used) and related DTLS epoch, indexed so that when performing a restart with the peer node it had a protected SCTP association with can identify the right restart Key and DTLS epoch and initialize the restart DTLS Key Context for when restarting the SCTP assocation.
 The keys, DTLS connection ID, and epoch needs to be stored